microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Remove-EntraApplicationProxyApplicationConnectorGroup.md

 ```

 ## Description
-if your application is already in the 'Default' group, you see an error because the application can't be removed from the 'Default' group unless it's being added to another group.
+If your application is already in the 'Default' group, you see an error because the application can't be removed from the 'Default' group unless it's being added to another group.
 The application must be configured for Application Proxy in Microsoft Entra ID.

 ## Examples